Skip to Content

 Banner with Municipal logo with a chart and checkmark

-Our year by the numbers: 2024 Council annual report to the community
+Our year by the numbers: 2025 Council annual report to the community

-Icon of people in a circle
+Icon of hands and a child

 Icon of road closure divider

-Walton Street Reconstruction
+Celebrated the Completion of the Walton Street Reconstruction Project

 Other Notable Achievements: